Sinuessa: History

-The fate of the Pentapolis was tragic and marked the end of Auruncan independence:

-Destruction (314 BC): During the Second Samnite War, the cities of Ausona, Minturnae, and Vescia were destroyed by the Romans in a particularly violent manner (a "genocide" according to some sources), putting an end to Auruncan resistance.

-Roman Refoundation: Rome refounded the strategic centers for control of the territory and the Appian Way (the construction of which, let's always remember, began in 312 BC):

-Suessa Aurunca: Refounded as a Latin colony in 313 BC. (the later Sessa Aurunca).
-Minturnae and Sinuessa: Refounded as maritime Roman colonies in 296 BC.
+It is certain that Sinuessa was not a pre-Roman city; indeed there is no trace of the existence of an Italic town on the spot before the foundation of the Roman colony.
+Some authors mention an obscure tradition that there had previously been a Greek city on the spot called "Sinope"; but little value can be attached to this statement.
+It is certain that if a pre-Roman settlement ever existed, it had wholly disappeared by the time of Roman colonization.

+Sinuessa sat on a site that was part of the territory of the Ausones.
+The cities belonging to the Ausonian league were Ausona, Vescia, Minturnae, and Suessa.
+However, there are various controversies about the extent of the territory and composition of the league.
+During the Latin war, the cities of the league, like the Volsci and Campani, supported the Latins against Rome and their Samnite allies.
+The war, fought between 340 BC and 338 BC, ended with a Roman victory.
+The cities of the league again fought against Rome during the Second Samnite War which began in 326 BC and ended in 314 BC with another victory for the Romans.
+The cities of the league were completely destroyed, but were later founded as the colonies of Sessa Aurunca and Minturnae, cities that retained the name and similar location of those of the Aurunci.

-Hannibal, whose cavalry carried their devastations up to the very gates of the town.
+Sinuessa seems to have rapidly risen into a place of importance; but its territory was severely ravaged in 217 BCE by Hannibal, whose cavalry carried their devastations up to the very gates of the town.
 It subsequently endeavored, in common with Minturnae and other coloniae maritimae, to establish its exemption from furnishing military levies; but this was overruled, while there was an enemy with an army in Italy.
 At a later period (191 BCE) Sinuessa again attempted, but with equal ill success, to procure a similar exemption from the naval service.
 Its position on the Appian Way doubtless contributed greatly to the prosperity of Sinuessa; for the same reason it is frequently incidentally mentioned by Cicero, and we learn that Julius Caesar halted there for a night on his way from Brundisium to Rome, in 49 BCE.
 It is noticed also by Horace on his journey to Brundusium, as the place where he met with his friends Varius and Virgil.